You are currently viewing Singye Dzong, the Mystical Lion Fortress of Guru Rinpoche

 Accommodation at Singye Dzong

-Tarayana Foundation, with the sponsorship of Richard Blum, the founder, and chairman of the American Himalayan Foundation has built a six-quarter guesthouse below the Khoma Gewog office to assist economically disadvantaged pilgrims.
-Around 40 people can be accommodated in the free facility with bedding and cooking services.
+Tarayana Foundation, with the sponsorship of Richard Blum, the founder and chairman of the American Himalayan Foundation, has built a six-quarter guesthouse below the Khoma Gewog office to assist economically disadvantaged pilgrims.
+The free facility provides bedding and cooking services for around 40 people.

 What to Bring on a Singye Dzong Pilgrimage Trek

-One is advised to carry warm clothes and a good sleeping bag to Singye Dzong.
-The routes are mostly wet, so everyone should take a good trekking boot and comfortable walking shoes.
-The use of shoe gaiters is highly recommended.
+To Singye Dzong, one should carry warm clothes and a good sleeping bag.
+The routes are mostly wet, so everyone should take a good trekking boot and comfortable walking shoesShoe gaiters are highly recommended.

 Frequently Asked Questions